nipundeveloper/webproject/README.md

 Changes done to add . readme

+Changes for installation steps

-This file contains steps to ow to deploy
+This file contains steps to how to deploy